Jammy2211/PyAutoLens/README.md

 phase4 = CombinedPlanePhase2And(optimizer_class=nl.MultiNest)

 # We put all the phases together in a pipeline and give it a name.
-pipeline = pl.Pipeline("profile_pipeline", phase1, phase2, phase3, phase3h, phase4)
+pipeline = pl.PipelineImaging("profile_pipeline", phase1, phase2, phase3, phase3h, phase4)

 # The pipeline is run on an image_plane_image.
 results = pipeline.run(img)